stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

 _In this module you will run the ohai tool directly, view it's output, and learn about executing various plugins._

-* Log in to the Centos 7 machine using your ssh client.
+* Log in to the CentOS 7 machine using your SSH client.
   * Ask the instructor for connection details if needed.

 1. From the home directory, run `ohai`
    * The ChefDK is a collection of Ruby Gems (libraries) that collectively allow you to generate Chef policy and interact with a Chef Server.
 Once of these tools is called [Ohai](https://docs.chef.io/ohai.html)
    * This was the first Chef tool written!
-It collects host details when run, and presents them in a JSON format.
+It collects host details when run and presents them in a JSON format.

 2. Ohai is composed of plugins
    * Each top-level key in the output is an ohai "plugin"